reiner2009/Minecraft-Py-Edition/README.md

 This is a basic voxel-style sandbox game written in Python using PyOpenGL.

-When the game starts, the player does not enter a procedurally generated world.
-Instead, a small predefined scene is loaded, consisting of a house and a garden.
+When the game starts, the player enter a procedurally generated world.

 The main goal of this project is to learn:
 - 3D rendering with OpenGL